nvibert/start-coding-today/README.md

 ## Objectives

-In 25 minutes, attendees will be able to learn and practice coding.
+In 25 minutes, attendees will be able to learn and practice coding with a VMware environment, giving them a little taster of the power of automation.

 ## Requirements

 A browser with Internet access.

 That's it.
 No coding experience required.
-No need to get access to a vCenter as a simulated vCenter will be provided.

 ## What the attendee will do during the session: